AhlemKaabi/hsh_test_suit/README.md

 ## Configuration

-Open the file `config` and update the variable `SHELL` with your shell.
+Open the file `config` and update the variable `SHELL` with your shell!

 ## Run